Formafantasma, De Natura Fossilium, Eruption of Mount Etna, 20 November 2013.

 In Conversation with Andrea Trimarchi + Simone Farresin

-Weaving fabric from lava or combining plant and animal products to recreate pre-industrial materials are just some of the methods that Amsterdam studio Formafantasma use while working on the edges of critical design practice.
+Weaving fabric from lava, and combining plant and animal products to recreate pre-industrial materials — these are just some of the methods that Amsterdam studio Formafantasma use while working on the edges of critical design practice.

 The young Italian duo have taken the design world by storm, exhibiting a number of acclaimed conceptual design projects at London Design Fair, V&A, MoMA, and Stedelijk Museum, to name just a few.